jdjaxon/linux_cac/README.md

 </details>

 ## TODOs
+- [ ] Script as much of the setup process as possible
     - [ ] Find a way to automate the installation of DOD certificates in Firefox
-- [ ] Script the entire setup process

 ## Supported Distributions
 | OS | Versions |